-These local alternatives to major food delivery apps support small business.
+Support small businesses with these local alternatives to major food delivery apps.

 Oladotun Olorunisola has been trying to let Toronto know that there is a whole lot of Africa on the city’s culinary scene for a while now.

 And with everyone ordering takeout multiple nights a week and getting understandably tired of pizza and chicken during lockdown, it may be his moment.

 Afritastes is his delivery service for 12 African restaurants, as well as Sub-Saharan grocery staples like zobo and yam flour.

 It is a one-man show, with Olorunisola—who otherwise works at Lush—taking the orders and making deliveries within a 30 km radius of his North York base.
 This area is home to the largest concentration of African restaurants.

 There’s no app (at least, not yet), but you can order online or call 647-892-4388 between 4 p.m. and 9 p.m., and pay with an Interac transfer.
 The handling fee is between $1 and $2, with a 90-minute delivery promise—whether you’re in Vaughan, Mississauga, North York, or pretty much anywhere other than south of Bloor.

 Afritastes is just one of a lot of Toronto alternatives to the usual apps, which people are getting increasingly wary of.

 Founded by Otto’s Bierhalle owner Nav Sangha, this is both a retail site with more than 50 restaurants, and a back-end platform restaurants use to set up their own takeout and, ultimately, delivery operations to free them from the necessity of signing up with the usual suspects.
 Sangha describes it as Shopify for restaurants.